samisalkosuo/finnish-dep-parser-docker/README.md

 - *nproc*, command to check number of cores in the Linux server.
   - assume 4 cores
-- *start_parser_farm.sh 4 0.13*, starts proxy and 4 parsers of version 0.13.
+- *start_parser_farm.sh 4 0.14*, starts proxy and 4 parsers of version 0.14.

 This kind of farmin/scalability is not intended for production use.
 Use for example [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) for production.
-There is Community Edition available: https://hub.docker.com/r/ibmcom/icp-inception/.
+[Community Edition is available](https://hub.docker.com/r/ibmcom/icp-inception/) to be used to check out IBM Cloud Private.

 # Disclaimer